Database Connector Configuration for DSR Pipelines

 Phase 5: Error Routing & Compliance Telemetry

 Validation failures route to a dedicated error categorization queue.
 This prevents malformed records from corrupting compliance reports.
-Engineers track rejection rates against SLA thresholds and maintain immutable audit logs for regulatory review.
+Track rejection rates against SLA thresholds and maintain immutable audit logs for regulatory review.

 Retry logic must be idempotent and bounded.
 Exponential backoff with jitter is applied to transient network failures, while permanent schema violations trigger immediate dead-letter routing.
 Unified retry patterns across database and API connectors are documented in SaaS API Sync Strategies, ensuring consistent failure handling regardless of the underlying transport.